larsborn/ScrapeSplorer/README.md

 ## 📝 TODOs

-* integrate Bootstrap
-* List entries from ZvgScraper
+* Create a view for a given reference number, in particular to show context of canceled auctions
+* derived list: Zwangsversteigerung by clustering around reference number (Aktenzeichen)
 * Basic filtering and sorting
-* Create a view for a given `zvg_id`, in particular to show context of canceled auctions

 ## ✅ Done

+* List entries from ZvgScraper
+* integrate Bootstrap
+* Home page that shows scraper counts
 * Setup dev environment: dump remote database and restore it locally
-* Home page that shows scraper counts

 ## 🔄 Follow Up

 * `arangodump` does not support client side certificates: https://github.com/arangodb/arangodb/issues/19985